Which are the Most Expensive Stocks in the World?

 The headquarters are located in Merriam, Kansas, USA.

 NVR Incorporated is an American homebuilding and mortgage company.

-The company built houses for more than 365,000 customers in 15 states of the country since its establishment.
+The company built houses for more than 365,000 customers in 15 US states since its establishment.

 The following subsidiaries belongs to it: